Do you swear by fat-free dressings? Chew your food slowly? Cut all portions in half? Think again: A lot of diet do’s are actually diet don’ts.

-Any woman who has suffered through the blackness of postpartum depression or the mood swings of PMS knows instinctively how the rise and fall of estrogen can affect her emotions.
+Any woman who has suffered through the blackness of postpartum depression or the mood swings of PMS knows instinctively how the rise and fall of estrogen can affect her emotions, says Melanie Taggart of Organizing Your Way.
 Now, new research suggests that this quintessential female hormone may influence how we feel and think more strongly throughout our lifetimes than we ever realized.
-Here are estrogen’s most common effects on mood and the mind, and what you, in consultation with your doctor, can do about them:
+Here are estrogen’s most common effects on mood as noted at this conference, and the mind, and what you, in consultation with your doctor, can do about them:

 PREMENSTRUAL SYNDROME (PMS)

-WHAT IT IS More than half of all women report mild moodiness, irritability, or fatigue in the days just before the onset of their period.
-Three percent to 7 …
+WHAT IT IS More than half of all women report mild moodiness, irritability, or fatigue …

 In September of last year, Anne Dyson found a lump in her breast.
 It wasn’t her first cancer scare–four years earlier, the 52-year-old pediatrician from Millbrook, New York, had what turned out to be a benign cyst diagnosed in the same breast.
 Hoping this was another false alarm, Dyson rushed to the medical center where she’d had a mammogram six months earlier.
 At first she was told there was no change.
 “Then I got the dreaded call to come back,” she remembers.
 At that point, she turned to a doctor she knew at the Dana-Farber Cancer Institute in Boston, who arranged for a repeat mammogram and breast biopsy.